ids-s1-21/project-The_mathematicians/README.md

 ## Summary

-We conduct the project because we want to investigate students’ beliefs about mathematics.
+We conduct the project because we want to investigate students’ beliefs about Mathematics.
 And in detail, we want to research into the following
 questions:
 1. How are answers distributed between students in different schools & genders?
-2. Are there any correlation between answers?
+2. Are there any correlations between answers?
-3. How do the answers of students differ from expected answers?
+3. How do the answers of students differ from the expected answers?

 The data we used to analyse comes from an anonymous survey regarding “Beliefs about Mathematics” which was completed by students of the University of Edinburgh for the academic year 2019-2020.
-The survey has 32 questions (one of them is a filter question, so only 31 questions actually investigates the beliefs of students) We mainly used three data sets during the analysis.
+The survey has 32 questions (one of them is a filter question, so only 31 questions actually investigate the beliefs of students).
+We mainly used three data sets during the analysis.
 They are results of the survey, gender, and the experts’ answers for each question.
 All these data sets are anonymous and each student is given an anonymous ID.

 Before we approach these questions, we tried two different methods of assigning a numeric mark/score to categorical answers such as “Agree” and “Disagree”.
-We tried two methods:
+The methods are the following:
 1. Each student will get 1 mark for answering the question at the same direction as the experts (e.g. “Agree” and “Strongly Agree” is at the same direction as “Agree”) and 0 otherwise.
-2. For questions of which expected answers are “Agree”, we could give marks for “Strongly Agree”, “Agree”, “Neutral”, “Disagree” and “Strongly Disagree” as followed: 2, 1, 0, -1, -2. vice versa.
+2. For questions of which expected answers are “Agree”, we could give marks for “Strongly Agree”, “Agree”, “Neutral”, “Disagree” and “Strongly Disagree” as follows: 2, 1, 0, -1, -2. vice versa.

-We used both methods on the 3rd questions and it turned out that the first method is better because as the answer from the experts comes in only two variants (“agree” and ““disagree”), we cannot know to what degree they actually agree with a choice like the one that’s been given to the students (So doesn’t make sense that “Strongly Agree” necessarily earns more marks than “Agree”).
+We used both methods in question 3 and it turned out that the first method is better because as the answer from the experts comes in only two variants (“agree” and ““disagree”), and we cannot know to what degree they actually agree with a choice like the one that’s been given to the students (So it doesn’t make sense that “Strongly Agree” necessarily earns more marks than “Agree”).

 For the third question, using the first method, our visualisation is shown as followed.